SirusDoma/Mozart.Encore/README.md

 >[!IMPORTANT]
 > Database migration is automatically executed every start-up as long as the `Auth:Mode` equals to `Default`.
-> This is because `Auth:Foreign` is a compatibility mode that enables Mozart to continue to work with an existing foreign database that has different auth schema than the original e-Games clients (such as 9you or GAMANIA).
+> This is because `Auth:Mode=Foreign` is a compatibility mode that enables Mozart to continue to work with an existing foreign database that has different auth schema than the original e-Games clients (such as 9you or GAMANIA).
 >
 > Database migration will never be officially supported in `Foreign` mode<sup>*</sup>.
 >